CesarHerr/budget_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to [Gregoire Vella](https://www.behance.net/gregoirevella) for the design idea, and thanks to Microverse for giving us the opportunity to learn and grow as developers. 🌟**
+**I would like to thanks [Gregoire Vella](https://www.behance.net/gregoirevella) for the design idea, and thanks to Microverse for giving us the opportunity to learn and grow as developers. 🌟**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>